To improve your experience Update your browser. Your browser is not supported.

 Black Rosy-Finch on Wendell Whiting's feeder

-The two pillars of the project are the creative use of RFID technology and bird surveys by community scientists at Alta and throughout the West.
-This coupling allows biologists an efficient and effective way to study rosy-finches.
+The project has two main pillars: the innovative use of RFID technology and bird surveys conducted by community scientists in Alta and across the western United States.
+This combination enables biologists to study Rosy-Finches highly efficiently and effectively.

-Partnerships forming throughout the state and region are due in large part to the success supported by the Alta community.
+Partnerships forming throughout the state and region are primarily due to the success supported by the Alta community.

 Photo Credit: Janice Gardner